 Food poisoning (also known as foodborne illness or foodborne disease) is any illness that results from eating contaminated food.

-Harmful bacteria are the most common cause of food poisoning, but other causes include viruses, parasites, toxins and contaminants.
+Harmful bacteria are the most common cause of food poisoning, but there are many other causes, including the following:

 One in six Americans will get sick from food poisoning this year.
 Most of them will recover without any lasting effects from their illness.
 For some, however, the effects can be devastating and even deadly.